BioHit Healthcare’s Rapid Antibody Test Granted EUA

 EUA authorization is given only to products that have met FDA’s rigid criteria showing these tests may be effective in detecting recent or prior infection by identifying individuals with an adaptive immune response to the virus that causes COVID-19 disease.

-In an independent study by a FDA-designated agency using frozen positive and negative antibody serum samples, the SARS-CoV-2 IgM/IgG Antibody Test Kit from Biohit Healthcare was estimated to show a very high IgM and IgG sensitivity as well as a very high specificity.
-It also is a rapid test, giving you results within minutes.
+In an independent study by an FDA-designated agency using frozen positive and negative antibody serum samples, the SARS-CoV-2 IgM/IgG Antibody Test Kit from Biohit Healthcare was estimated to show a very high IgM and IgG sensitivity as well as a very high specificity.
+The test provides results in as quickly as 15 minutes.

 For critically ill Covid-19 patients, the FDA has authorized the transfusion of convalescent plasma (CP) to improve the patient’s outcome.
-CP obtained from former Covid-19 patients who have been free of symptoms for more than 14 days, has shown to be extremely effective in helping the seriously ill recover.
+Convalescent plasma obtained from former Covid-19 patients who have been free of symptoms for more than 14 days, has shown to be extremely effective in helping the seriously ill recover.

 “The utilization of the Biohit SARS-CoV-2 IgM/IgG antibody test kit can play an integral role in the selection of CP donors,” says Frederick M. Schaffer M.D., Board certified Immunologist, formerly an Associate Professor at the Medical University of South Carolina. ”CP is thought to diminish the morbidity and mortality associated with COVID-19 infections,” he adds.